 - generous pinch sea salt

-Gently unwrap paneer and place it on a thin tea towel or kitchen towel.
+- Gently unwrap paneer and place it on a thin tea towel or kitchen towel.
 With the heal of your palm massage it away from you, gently pressing down into the towel, breaking up the curds while allowing the towel to absorb more water.
-Sprinkle with salt if you like and massage it in.
+Sprinkle with salt and massage it in.
 Gather up the paneer into a ball, in the center of the towel.
-Fold the towel over the paneer into a neat square, roughly 8 x 8 inches.
+Fold the towel over the paneer into a neat and tidy square, roughly 8 x 8 inches, or an inch thick.

-Place a plate (with a smooth bottom) over the paneer and press it down firmly and evenly until paneer fills out the square.
+- Place a plate (with a smooth bottom) over the paneer and press it down firmly and evenly until paneer fills out the square.
 Add a little weight to the top of the plate and place this in the fridge, on top of another towel to catch any remaining liquid.
 After 15 minutes, paneer is ready.
+Or continue to refrigerate, but remove the plate.

 Feel free to half the recipe, especially if it is your first time making this.